TBartl/EECS-494-Metroid-Tutorials/index.md

   <label for="check2">
     <p class="expand-title">What differences can I expect between the Metroid and Zelda project?</p>
     <div class="check-content">

-    Both projects are fairly equal in the challenges you'll face.
-The biggest difference between the two is Metroid's focus on tight platforming (and the challenges that presents to implementing physics) and Zelda's focus on inventory (and the challenges that presents to implementing UI).
+    <p>Both projects are fairly equal in the challenges you'll face.
+The biggest difference between the two is Metroid's focus on tight platforming (and the challenges that presents to implementing physics) and Zelda's focus on inventory (and the challenges that presents to implementing UI).</p>

-    The other major difference is how the tutorials are presented.
-Traditionally both tutorials were presented as hour long videos, but this year we're trying something a bit different with having the Metroid tutorial be mostly text.
+    <p>The other major difference is how the tutorials are presented.
+Traditionally both tutorials were presented as hour long videos, but this year we're trying something a bit different with having the Metroid tutorial be mostly text.</p>
     </div>
   </label>
 </div>